CentreSecuriteIA/textbook/docs/chapters/index.md

 !!! tip "How to Best Read This Book"
     One of the best ways to use this textbook is in a reading group consisting of students or young researchers who gather periodically.
 You don't need to have a large group; a friend is enough, which allows you to discuss the concepts presented in the different chapters critically.
 If you want to create a reading group to facilitate this course, please get in touch.

-This book is a project from CeSIA.
+This book is a project from the French Center for AI Safety (Centre pour la Securité de l'IA, CeSIA).

 <img src="Images/CeSIA.png" alt="CeSIA - Centre pour la Sécurité de l'IA" style="width: 35%;" />